 This appliance is for use in Great Britain and the Republic of Ireland.
-It is a Cat II{2H3+} cooker and is set for G20 at 20 mbar.
-(A conversion kit for LPG is available for the cooker.)
+It is a Cat II2H3+ cooker and is set for G20 at 20mbar.
+(A conversion kit for LPG is supplied with the cooker).

 Installation and Maintenance

 In the UK, the cooker must be installed by a Gas Safe registered engineer.
 The electrical installation should be in accordance with BS 7671.
 Otherwise, all installations must be in accordance with the relevant instructions in this booklet, with the relevant national and local regulations, and with the local gas and electricity supply companies' requirements.